Earl Cameron

-Earlston Jewitt Cameron, CBE (8 August 1917 – 3 July 2020), known as Earl Cameron, was a Bermudian actor who lived and worked in the United Kingdom.
+Earlston Jewett Cameron CBE (8 August 1917 – 3 July 2020), known as Earl Cameron, was a Bermudian actor who lived and worked in the United Kingdom.
 After appearing on London's West End stage, he became one of the first black stars in the British film industry.

 With his appearance in 1951's Pool of London, Cameron became one of the first black actors to take up a starring role in a British film after Paul Robeson, Nina Mae McKinney and Elisabeth Welch in the 1930s.

 According to Screenonline, "Earl Cameron brought a breath of fresh air to the British film industry's stuffy depictions of race relations.
 Often cast as a sensitive outsider, Cameron gave his characters a grace and moral authority that often surpassed the films' compromised liberal agendas."

 He starred alongside Sean Connery in Thunderball (1965).
 He made appearances in many 1960s British science fiction programmes, including Doctor Who, where he was reportedly one of the first black actors to play an astronaut on television, The Prisoner, and The Andromeda Breakthrough.
 His film appearances continued until 2013, when he was 96.

 Early career

 Cameron was born in Pembroke, Bermuda, and grew up on Princess Street, Hamilton.
 His father was a stonemason who died in 1922, after which Cameron's mother took on various jobs to support the family.
 As a young man, Cameron joined the British Merchant Navy: "I was working on a ship, going from Bermuda to New York and back.
 I always had a great desire to travel as a kid, and so I transferred to another ship called the Eastern Prince sailing to South America.
 On our second trip, the war started. ...the British Admiralty sent for the ship, and that brought me to London."
-He went AWOL, claiming "I arrived in London on 29 October 1939.
+He went AWOL, claiming: "I arrived in London on 29 October 1939.
 I got involved with a young lady and you know the rest.
 The ship left without me, and the girl walked out too."

 Cameron faced difficulties as a black person trying to find employment; he was reluctantly taken on as a dishwasher in a hotel and had to accept whatever casual work came his way.
 In 1941, his friend Harry Crossman gave Cameron a ticket to see a revival of Chu Chin Chow at the Palace Theatre.
 Crossman and five other black actors had bit parts in the West End production.
 Cameron, who was working at the kitchen of the Strand Corner House at the time, was fed up with menial jobs and asked Crossman if he could get him on the show.
 He told Cameron that all the parts had been cast, but two or three weeks later, when one of the actors did not show up, Crossman arranged a meeting with the director Robert Atkins, who cast Cameron on the spot.